Vanessa Hudgens: 2018present: Career expansion

 In 2021, she voiced the lead character, Sunny Starscout, in the animated Netflix film My Little Pony: A New Generation.
-In November 2021, Hudgens appeared in Netflix's biographical film adaption of the musical Tick, Tick...
-Boom!, as playwright Jonathan Larson's friend Karessa Johnson, directed by Lin-Manuel Miranda.
+In November 2021, Hudgens appeared in Netflix's biographical film Tick, Tick...
+Boom!, adapted from the musical Tick, Tick...
+Boom!, with Hudgens portraying playwright Jonathan Larson's friend Karessa Johnson, directed by Lin-Manuel Miranda.
 Hudgens lent her voice to songs on the film's soundtrack.
-Later that month, she appeared in the third installment of Netflix's The Princess Switch film series, The Princess Switch 3: Romancing the Star, directed by Mike Rohl.
-Hudgens reprised her 3 roles from the second installment, and also served as a producer.
+Later that month, she appeared in the third installment of Netflix's The Princess Switch film series, The Princess Switch 3: Romancing the Star, directed by Michael Rohl.
+Hudgens reprised her three roles from earlier, and also served as a producer.

 In 2022, Hudgens starred alongside Alexandra Shipp, Kiersey Clemons, and Ezra Miller in the Paramount Pictures' action thriller film, Asking for It.
 The film released in theaters, digitally, and on Blu-ray on March 4.
 Later that month, she co-hosted the 94th Academy Awards' red carpet pre-show with Terrence J, Sofia Carson, and Brandon Maxwell.
 In May 2022, Hudgens co-hosted the Met Gala red carpet livestream for Vogue with actress and television personality La La Anthony, and the magazine's editor-at-large Hamish Bowles.
 In June 2022, she co-hosted the 30th MTV Movie & TV Awards with Tayshia Adams, with Hudgens hosting the first half of the ceremony for film and scripted television.
+Hudgens starred in Hamish Linklater and Lily Rabe's film Downtown Owl, alongside Rabe, Ed Harris, Finn Wittrock, Jack Dylan Grazer, and August Blanco Rosenstein, produced by Sony Pictures' production label Stage 6 Films.